 Look Out New Jersey, Dutch is Back in Town!

-We are very happy to announce that we have partnered up with R&R Marketing to distribute our spirits and cocktail bitters throughout New Jersey.
+We are very happy to announce that R&R Marketing has begun distributing Dutch’s Spirits Sugar Wash Moonshine and American Era Cocktail bitters throughout New Jersey.
 So to all those folks residing in the Garden State, it’s time to go to your favorite liquor shop, restaurant or bar and demand Dutch’s!
 And to those premises looking to carry Dutch’s, please contact your R&R Marketing sales representative.
 If you do not have one, we would be happy to connect you.
 Please contact us at Sales@DutchsSpirits.com.

-We couldn’t have imagined a better way to celebrate our induction into New Jersey than to participate in Restore the Shore’s charity benefit on January 30th , sponsored by our friends at R&R Marketing.
-Celebrated mixologist Christopher James of the Ryland Inn created a divine selection of cocktails using products from R&R Marketing’s craft portfolio including our very own Sugar Wash Moonshine.
+We couldn’t have imagined a better way to celebrate the induction into New Jersey than to participate in Restore the Shore’s charity benefit on January 30th , sponsored by our friends at R&R Marketing.
+Celebrated mixologist Christopher James of the Ryland Inn created a divine selection of cocktails using products from R&R Marketing’s craft portfolio including…you guessed it… Sugar Wash Moonshine.

 The fun didn’t end there though.
 After both events, we shot up to the beautiful and always inspiring Mohonk Mountain House in New Paltz to take part in their Locavore Weekend.
 A celebration of all things local, many of the state’s finest food suppliers, distilleries, and artisans were on site to sample their wares.
 Music, dancing, art, cooking demos and a panel discussion including esteemed local distillers Ralph Erenzo and Dave Pickerell were also on the menu for this incredible weekend.

 On the evening of February 25th, we joined with some of New York’s finest chefs to help raise money at the Cookies for Kids’ Cancer annual gala.
 Cookies for Kids’ Cancer is a charity very dear to our hearts, which has been raising millions of dollars to fund research for pediatric cancer.
-We were very happy to provide donated cocktail and honored to take part in the special evening.
+We were very honored to take part in the special evening.